woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ```

 :::note
-Plugins will always have the workspace base at `/woodpecker`
+Plugins will always have the workspace base at `/woodpecker`.
+If windows is detected as container host os, it's `c:\woodpecker`.
 :::

 The base attribute defines a shared base volume available to all steps.
 This ensures your source code, dependencies and compiled binaries are persisted and shared between steps.